lucianovsjr/study-react-final-form/notes-api.md

 But if you are using a custom component or a render prop, you will need to do this yourself.
 Irá precisar: name, onBlur, onChange, onFocus e value.

+## <FormSpy \/>
+Component que se inscreve no "form state" e injeta o "form state" e a instância do form "via a render prop".

+Sempre que ocorrer uma alteração no "form state", irá "rerender".
+By default it subscribes to all form state.
+You can control which form state it subscribes to with the subscription prop.

+onChange prop, can used to execute code when a particular part of form state changes.

+### Props
+Call the render function with FormSpyRenderProps.

+The only required prop is one of onChange, component, render or children.

+### Basic Usage
+For very advanced use cases.

+Utilizado quando precisa restringir o "form state" através da "subscription prop".

+### provide a way to render the form state
+1. component: React.ComponentTyppe
+2. render: Function
+3. children: Function

+Se for renderizar passando um "component", ele será renderizado com React.createElement().